 Hyperhidrosis usually develops during adolescence but can also occur later in life.
 Diaphoresis, on the other hand, can develop at any time as a side effect of another condition.

 Pay attention to when and where you start sweating excessively.
 Is it all the time, and for no reason?
 Is it confined to specific areas or your body, or is it all over?
 If you can narrow down the “when and where” it will help determine the “why” and enable you to find a solution or at least some helpful remedies.

 How Much Sweat Is Too Much?

-If you're constantly asking yourself, "why do I sweat so much?!" add a layer of protection with Thompson Tee.
-The patented sweat proof undershirts trap heat and moisture and allow it to evaporate rather than seep through your clothes.
+If you're constantly asking yourself, "why do I sweat so much?" and still aren’t sure, see your doctor.
+In the meantime, add a layer of protection against sweat stains with a Thompson Tee.
+Our patented sweat proof undershirts trap heat and moisture and allow it to evaporate rather than seep through your clothes.
 When you stop thinking about sweat, you can get back to your daily life.